doiotyourself/digital-garden/content/how-to/migrate-home-assistant-data-to-timescaledb.md

 Once the dump is complete we can shutdown this container.
 I hope you remember how to detach :) ctrl+p ctrl+q

+### 3.2 Create the LTSS database schema

-#### 3.2 Use LTSS to create the database schema in timescaledb:pg17 database
+Use LTSS to create the database schema in timescaledb:pg17 database

-In [[#Part 1: Build a new TimescaleDB database server|Part 1]] we used LTSS to create the database schema in timescaledb:pg17.
+In [[#1.5 Connect Home Assistant to TimescaleDB|Part 1]] we used LTSS to create the database schema in timescaledb:pg17.
 There is no need to migrate any other schema, only data is being migrated.
 I recommend disconnecting Home Assistant from the ltss database before proceeding.

+### 3.3 Import the data to LTSS

-#### 3.3 Restore the data from the `.csv` to the timescaledb:pg17 database
+Restore the data from the `.csv` to the timescaledb:pg17 database

-Because I mounted the timescaledb-pg15 volume as described in [[#Part 2: Recover data from the crashed database server to a working database server|Part 2]] and I mounted the timescaledb-pg17 volume as described in [[#Part 1: Build a new TimescaleDB database server|Part 1]] the data from the ltss table was dumped into `$HOME/pg-share/ltss.csv` on the container host and now I can do this:
+Because I mounted the timescaledb-pg15 volume as described in [[#2.1 Build a new database server|Part 2]] and I mounted the timescaledb-pg17 volume as described in [[#TimescaleDB volumes|Part 1]] the data from the ltss table was dumped into `$HOME/pg-share/ltss.csv` on the container host and now I can do this:

 Connect to the timescaledb-pg17 database - see step 1.